>>>2018 PBC Coach of the Year

-Jason Eller begins his third season at the helm of the historic Georgia College Baseball program.
+Jason Eller begins his fourth season at the helm of the historic Georgia College Baseball program.
 Eller is the ninth coach in program history.

-In his first two seasons, the Bobcats have exceeded all expectations, going 79-27.
-The Bobcats have won back-to-back PBC Tournament Championships and were the 2018 PBC Regular-Season Champions as well, with a school-record 26 conference wins.
+In his first three seasons, the Bobcats have exceeded all expectations, going 105-48.
+The Bobcats won back-to-back PBC Tournament Championships in 2017 and 2018 and were the 2018 PBC Regular-Season Champions as well, with a school-record 26 conference wins.

 In 2018, the Bobcats were 44-12 with a 26-4 PBC mark.
 Logan Mattix became the first GC Baseball player to be both an All-American and an Academic All-American in the same year.
 The Bobcats had the Region and PBC Pitcher of the Year (Charlie Hecht) and the Region and PBC Player of the Year (Mattix) as well as three All-Americans.
 The Bobcats put eight players on the All-PBC Team, Eller was PBC Coach of the Year, and Georgia College also had a league-best seven on the PBC All-Academic Team.
 The Bobcats led the conference in runs, hits, doubles, triples, RBIs, extra-base hits, total bases, sacrifice flies, sacrifice hits, batting average, on-base percentage and came third in ERA.
 A school-best three were chosen in the MLB Draft.